 - Kinder Bueno (2 bars)

 - Cadbury Dairy Milk (2 bars) (US candy: Hershey’s Bar or Milk Chocolate Lindt bar)

 - Snickers (2 bars)

-- Break the KitKats into two finger pieces.
-I used 11 KitKats, plus one finger!
+- To decorate the cake break the KitKats into two-finger pieces.
+I used 11 full-size (4-finger) KitKats, plus one finger!

 - Squeeze a blob of icing onto each of the Maltesers, and stick to the cake on top of the KitKats.